What is inbound marketing?

 This takes us back to the original point – it is all about producing good content that makes your potential customers wiser and happier.
 If you take a systematic approach and begin to look analytically at your potential customers’ buying journey (from their perspective!), you will soon see a positive ROI and your company grow quickly.

 P.S.
 If you want to get on the inbound wagon, you cannot avoid investing in a system that can collect and track your leads, and let you automate your communications.
 There are a lot of these types of systems - I've included some of them in the article The B2B business’ toolkit: Systemise your content marketing.
-HubSpot, as we have mentioned before, is the Rolls-Royce within this category and also far from cheap.
-However, you get what you pay for, and you can also go a long way with less than a Rolls-Royce solution.
+HubSpot, as we have mentioned before, is our weapon of choice.
+You can get started with HubSpot for less than 50 EUR per month.
+Reach out to Thomas Mandrup (email@example.com) to hear more.